coyleandrew/manhattanDistance/README.md

 ### Command Line Version

-Download main.py to a directory of your choosing.
+Download Command Line/main.py to a directory of your choosing.

 Open a command line and type: